 Board of Directors

 The Board of Directors is an organ of the Company that meets at least once a month and determines fundamental management policies, matters required by laws and regulations, and other important management-related matters, as well as supervising the execution of duties by the Directors.
 Four of the ten Directors are Outside Directors.
 The Audit & Supervisory Board Members also attend the Board of Directors’ Meetings.

 The Board effectiveness is evaluated every year, and the latest report of the overview of the results is as follows.

 Nomination Advisory Committee

-The Nominating Advisory Committee is composed of all Independent Outside Directors, the Chairman of the Board, and the President & CEO, while the Chair is appointed from among the Outside Directors through mutual election among themselves.
+The Nomination Advisory Committee is composed of all Independent Outside Directors, the Chairman of the Board, and the President & CEO, while the Chair is appointed from among the Outside Directors through mutual election among themselves.
 The Committee conducts deliberations on reasonableness of proposals for appointment or dismissal of the Company’s Officers upon consultation from the Board of Directors.

 Remuneration Advisory Committee

 The Remuneration Advisory Committee is composed of all Independent Outside Directors, the Chairman of the Board, and the President & CEO, while the Chair is appointed from among the Outside Directors through mutual election among themselves.
 The Committee conducts deliberations on institutional design of Officers’ remuneration system and level of Officers’ remunerations upon consultation from the Board of Directors.

 Audit & Supervisory Board